DerekLai0109/ai_challenge_taiwan_2018_private/distributed-representation/word2vector.md

 The context words are assumed to be located symmetrically to the target words within a distance equal to the window size in both directions.
 Considering a simplified version of the CBOW model where only one word is considered in the context.
 This essentially replicates a bigram language model.

 ![](/assets/CBOW_model.jpg)

 Fig. shows the  CBOW model, which is a fully connected neural network with one hidden layer.
 The input layer takes the one-hot vector of context word, and has V neurons while the hidden layer has $N$ neurons.
 The output layer is softmax of all words in the vocabulary.

+\[0\]

+Young, Tom, et al. "Recent trends in deep learning based natural language processing." arXiv preprint arXiv:1708.02709 \(2017\).

 \[1\]